ojboj/audiobookproject/README.md

 ./formatText "books/A Black Comedy - nonjon.epub"

 ## What's next:
-replace generated .txt files with new .txt files from generated Chapter objects, super clean and clear, ready for TTS.
+replace generated .txt files with new .txt files from generated Chapter objects, super clean and clear, ready for TTS. - done.

 Use clean .txt files to generate TTS audio files (m4b?) for each chapter.